 In the closing weeks of the campaign, Ms. Spanberger has combined attacks highlighting Ms. Earle-Sears’ past anti-abortion remarks.

-For her part, Ms. Earle-Sears has tried to steer the conversation toward concerns about transgender issues and the recent violent text messaging scandal involving Jay Jones, the Democratic nominee for attorney general.
+Ms. Earle-Sears has tried to steer the conversation toward concerns about transgender issues and the recent text messaging scandal involving Jay Jones, the Democratic nominee for attorney general.

-The Republican gubernatorial nominee has also defended Mr. Trump’s One Big Beautiful Bill, which includes Medicaid work requirements for able-bodied adults, saying it saves taxpayers money.
-She argues that the three Virginia hospitals slated to close were already struggling due to declining rural populations.
+The Republican gubernatorial nominee has defended the One Big Beautiful Bill Act, which includes Medicaid work requirements for able-bodied adults, by saying it saves taxpayers money.
+She argues that the three Virginia hospitals slated to close were struggling because of declining rural populations.

-Ms. Earle-Sears also accuses Mr. Spanberger of playing “political football” with federal workers.
-She suggests the country is benefiting from “all the jobs that [Mr. Trump’s] repatriating here” through his tariffs.
+Ms. Earle-Sears accuses Ms. Spanberger of playing “political football” with federal workers.
+She suggests that the nation benefits from “all the jobs that [Mr. Trump is] repatriating here” through his tariffs.

-She also touts the successes of the Youngkin administration, citing the new jobs, 15,000 new business startups and the elimination of thousands of business regulations.
+She touts the Youngkin administration’s successes, including the creation of jobs, 15,000 new business startups and the elimination of thousands of business regulations.

 During a recent appearance on “Fox News Sunday,” she celebrated the news that Eli Lilly is investing $5 billion in a new manufacturing facility in Virginia that is expected to create hundreds of jobs.